kluctl/kluctl/docs/gitops/api/kluctl-controller.md

 <td>
 <p>SecretRef specifies the Secret containing authentication credentials for
-See ProjectSourceCredentials.SecretRef for details DEPRECATED this field is deprecated and will be removed in a future version of the controller.
+See ProjectSourceCredentials.SecretRef for details DEPRECATED this field is deprecated and will be removed in the next API version bump.
 Use spec.credentials.git instead.
 WARNING using this field causes the controller to pass http basic auth credentials to ALL repositories involved.
 Use spec.credentials.git with a proper Host field instead.</p>